CodeZephyr91/BugHunt-Solutions/ISSUES-(app.js,index.html,styles.css)(Day_1-2).md

 ## 4.Fetching data despite a missing token
 If **getToken()** returns null, the request will still be sent with an invalid Authorization header

+## 5.Login error not resetting
+If a user fails to log in multiple times, the previous error message remains visible